qusay-elewy/udacity_data_engineering_capstone_project/README.md

 The code in the Jupiter note is organized in a logical order where each code block represents a task or a number of related tasks.
 The ETL code is divided into a set of  functions in the [etl.py](https://github.com/qusay-elewy/udacity_data_engineering_capstone_project/blob/main/etl.py) file.
 Necessary imports and configurations are done at the begining of the code; no further imports or installs are needed.

-To execute this ETL, it can be run in Terminal by executing "python3 etl.py" command, where etl.py is the name of our ETL code file.
+To execute this ETL, user needs to enter *"python3 etl.py"* in Terminal, where *etl.py* is the name of our ETL code file.

 Some data quality checks are performed after processing and saving data.
 Processed data are saved in .parquet format in a separate folder in this project, namely *output*.
 Some partitioning is applied to the saved data to achieve better performance during the data read operations.